joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/event-handling-example-alarm-clock.md

 A method that is registered as an event listener must be defined with the appropriate signature (that is, the set of parameters and return type of the method).
-To be a listener for the Timer class’s `timer` event, a method must define one parameter whose data type is TimerEvent (flash.events.TimerEvent), a subclass of the Event class.
+To be a listener for the Timer class's `timer` event, a method must define one parameter whose data type is TimerEvent (flash.events.TimerEvent), a subclass of the Event class.
 When the Timer instance calls its event listeners, it passes a TimerEvent instance as the event object.